FRINXrepo/docs-public/_posts/2016-06-01-running-frinx-odl-distribution-after-activation.md

 ---
 ID: 752
+post_title: >
-post_title: Running after activation
+  Running the FRINX ODL Distribution after activation
 author: frinxeditor
-post_date: 2016-06-01 14:40:57
 post_excerpt: ""
 layout: post
 permalink: >
   https://frinx.io/frinx-documents/running-frinx-odl-distribution-after-activation.html
 published: true
-sidebar:
-  - ""
-footer:
-  - ""
-header_title_bar:
-  - ""
-header_transparency:
-  - ""
+post_date: 2016-06-01 14:40:57
 ---
-Once a local license file has been generated you can start karaf without providing a token.

-Using the command line, navigate to the folder that was just extracted.
-Now run
+After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.

+To start karaf, go to your Frinx ODL Distribution folder, for example /home/username/distribution-karaf-2.3.0.frinx.

+Then type

+    bin/karaf

+If you want to start the controller cleanly - that is, deleting any features you previously installed - then you can instead use

-    bin/karaf clean
+    /bin/karaf clean

-The clean parameter is optional and clears the karaf cache.
-When restarting the controller, using this option will delete features you previously installed.
+The clean parameter clears the karaf cache.
 This is useful when recovering the controller to a known state.

-You should see a karaf prompt similar to this one:
+After starting karaf you should see a karaf prompt similar to this one:

-      ./bin/karaf clean
+      /bin/karaf clean
            _________      .__
            __________ __|__| ____ __  ___
              / | ___  V__  |/      /  /